 I will include techniques of self-hypnosis in our sessions so that you can control the time intervals of relief (until you completely eliminate those habitual pain patterns).
 Of course, if there is something physical causing the pain it’s important to check in with your physician before eliminating it.
 Remember…pain is useful until you’ve addressed the physical component.

 I charge $150 for the first visit and $100 for additional appointments.
 The first session with every new client is a two-hour appointment.
 This is especially important to understand how and where you are experiencing pain.
 Subsequent sessions are an hour.
 I am happy to discuss how I will work with you and your pain issues.
 Feel free to call me at 704-604-6636.

 Judy Johnston, CHt, NLP That’s Life Wellness 704-604-6636

 *Results vary from person to person.
-If you are experiencing pain I recommend consulting with a physician and dealing with any known physical component of pain BEFORE contacting me to address emotional components of pain.
+If you are experiencing the pain I recommend consulting with a physician and dealing with any known physical component of pain BEFORE contacting me to address emotional components of pain.